IONI0/SubsPlus-Scripts/README.md

   --input INPUT, -i INPUT
                         Video/Audio file.
   --search-name SEARCH_NAME, -s SEARCH_NAME
                         Search to pass to animethemes.moe Example: Spy Classroom Season 2.
 To only use themes that are already downloaded, don't add this argument.
   --year YEAR           Release year to help filter the search.
-Put the negative number to allow that year or later.
+Put the negative number to allow that year
+                        or later.
   --snap [SNAP]         Milisecond window to snap to nearest keyframe for frame-perfect chapters.
-Efficiently
-                        generates necessary keyframes from video.
+                        Efficiently generates necessary keyframes from video.
 Defaults to 1000ms if no value added.
 Values higher than about 1000 currently crash.
+  --downsample DOWNSAMPLE
+                        Factor to downsample audio when matching, higher means speedier potentially with lower accuracy.
+Defaults to 8 --parallel-dl PARALLEL_DL
-  --work-path WORK_PATH, -w WORK_PATH
+                        How many themes to download in parellel.
+Defaults to 10 --work-path WORK_PATH, -w WORK_PATH
                         Place to create a .themes folder for storing persistant information per series.
                         Defaults to where the episode is.
   --output OUTPUT, -o OUTPUT
                         Output chapter file.
 Defaults to where the episode is.
   --delete-themes, -d   Delete the themes and charts after running.
   --charts, -c          Make charts of where themes are matched in the episode.
-They can almost double processing time
+They can almost double
-                        in some cases though.
+                        processing time in some cases though.
 ```

 #### Examples